Skip to main content

 Pattern 3: The Nitpicker

 Reviews dominated by style preferences, formatting, and trivial issues while missing substantial concerns.
+This is a form of Parkinson's law of triviality (bike-shedding): it is easier to argue about variable names than to reason about system design.

 Signs: